fieldenms/sysad-2022/devops/README.md

            haproxy:1.9.8
 ```
 Please note also the use of option `--restart=always`.
 It means that HAProxy will be started automatically upon crashes and Docker or computer restarts.
 Remove this option if it is preferred to start/stop HAProxy manually.
 For more details refer Docker [documentation](https://docs.docker.com/config/containers/start-containers-automatically/).

-And as the last step, make the script executable by running `chmod +x start_haproxy.sh`.

 #### Note on running `haproxy` with Docker Desktop
 When running haproxy via Docker Desktop the error might happen.
 The error is in the screenshot in the red rectangle.